States plead for more federal help as virus outbreak worsens

 With more shutdowns looming and a vaccine months away from wide distribution, governors across the U.S. are pleading for more help from Washington ahead of what is shaping up to be a bleak winter.

-Renewed restrictions on indoor businesses, the coming end of unemployment benefits for millions of Americans and overloaded hospitals have led governors to paint a dire picture of the months ahead unless the federal government steps in with more money and leadership to help them shore up their damaged budgets and beat back the resurgence of the coronavirus.
+Renewed restrictions on indoor businesses, overloaded hospitals and the coming end of unemployment benefits for millions of Americans have led governors to paint a dire picture of the months ahead unless the federal government steps in with more money and leadership to help them shore up their damaged budgets and beat back the resurgence of the coronavirus.

-Between now and June 2022, state and local governments could be facing a shortfall or $400 billion or more by some estimates.
+Between now and June 2022, state and local governments could be facing a shortfall of $400 billion or more by some estimates.

+On a conference call Tuesday of Democratic governors from the Midwest, Wisconsin Gov. Tony Evers called for a sequel to the Coronavirus Aid, Relief and Economic Security Act adopted by Congress in March.

+“There are workers and families and farmers and small businesses that are going to need our help, and frankly, we can’t do it alone,” he said.
+“We’re going to need a robust federal support system to help our states and economies recover beyond the federal CARES funds that expire at the end of the year.”

-Casey Katims, federal liaison for Washington Gov. Jay Inslee, said there is a "dire and urgent need for congressional action to support workers and families."
-He said the state is facing a significant budget shortfall because of the pandemic and can't wait until President-elect Joe Biden is sworn in Jan.
+Casey Katims, federal liaison for Washington Gov. Jay Inslee, said the situation there is too dire for the state to wait until President-elect Joe Biden is sworn in Jan.
 20.

 “We need help by the end of this year,” Katims said.

-Illinois Gov. J.B.
-Pritzker signed a budget over the summer with a $5 billion deficit, which he and lawmakers assumed would be covered by a second federal coronavirus relief package that has not materialized.

-On Tuesday, Pritzker was scheduled to join other governors of Great Lakes states — Democrats and Republicans alike — in calling for help with testing, contact tracing and hospital staffing, in addition to more money for businesses, schools and the unemployed.
+In a news conference Tuesday, Maryland Gov. Larry Hogan, a Republican, made a similar push.
+"Everyone on both sides of the aisle in Washington needs to come together and finally get this done for the American people,” he said.

+And in Colorado on Tuesday, Gov. Jared Polis, a Democrat, called a special legislative session to craft a $220 million state virus-related stimulus measure.
+“Even as cases have exploded across the country, Congress and the president have not yet passed much needed relief for people.
+Here in Colorado, we want to do the best with what we have to take care of our own,” he said.

 The cost of distributing tens of millions of doses of a vaccine in 2021 is also emerging as a major concern for governors.
-The Association of State and Territorial Health Officers and the Association of Immunization Managers have called on Congress to provide $8.4 billion for vaccine distribution.
+State health authorities have called on Congress to provide $8.4 billion.

 A new infusion of federal money does not appear to be on the way anytime soon.
 A lame-duck session of Congress and a presidential administration on its way out have chilled the prospects for a deal.